Most ratings and buyers’ guides of credit repair companies are nothing more than paid advertisements—but not here!

 Legitimate credit repair agencies don’t promise you the moon.
 Instead, they set realistic expectations for customers in need of credit repair.

-For example, a legitimate operation won’t promise to remove any accurate information from your credit report.
+For example, a legitimate operation won’t promise to remove any accurate information from your credit reports.
 If the information is accurate, there is nothing to dispute.

 You shouldn’t have to dig around for a price.
 Most reputable credit repair companies will put their pricing in an easy-to-spot section on their website.